StephenCleary/blog-stephencleary-dotcom/blog/_posts/2020-04-09-github-actions-pull-request-staging-environments-part-2-slash-commands.md

 - Writing your own GitHub Action that does essentially the same thing.
 - Creating a separate GitHub account, inviting that account to your repository (in a `write` role), accepting that invitation, and using a `public_repo`/`repo` token from *that* account instead of your personal account.
   - This ensures that the token can only be used to disrupt this *one* repository, instead of *all* your repositories.
+  - It does still allow write access to this repository, though.
 - Handling all slash commands directly instead of dispatching.
-  - This combines all slash command handling into a single file.
+  - You have to either combine all slash command handling into a single file (which makes your workflow file messy), or have multiple slash command handler actions (which makes your PR "checks" section messy).
   - At the time of this writing, there isn't a great GitHub Action for parsing multiple slash commands and setting [step outputs](https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#steps-context) that can be used by future steps.
   - Even if such an action did exist, the resulting `slash-command.yml` file would get rather long and ugly with `if:` conditionals throughout.
-  - This is the only alternative that is fully safe, since you would no longer require a personal access token *at all*.
+  - However, this is the only alternative that is fully safe, since you would no longer require a personal access token *at all*.
+Because it doesn't do dispatching.

 I've tried out a few alternatives, and I tend to prefer either just doing it the easy way (as done in this post), or creating a separate GitHub account (to limit the scope of a breached token to this single repository).
 I don't like handling all slash commands directly instead of dispatching, for reasons that will become more clear when we extend this solution to automate deploy and teardown commands (in a future post).